lidofinance/lido-dao/docs/protocol-levers.md

 When someone submits Ether to the pool, the received Ether gets buffered in the pool contract.
 If the amount of the buffered Ether becomes larger than the ETH 2.0 deposit size (32 ETH), then the pool tries to register as many ETH 2.0 validators as it can.
-The limiting factors here are the amount of the buffered Ether (obviously), the number of spare validator keys (provided by staking providers), and the deposit loop iteration limit, controlled by this lever.
+The limiting factors here are the amount of the buffered Ether (obviously), the number of spare validator keys (provided by node operators), and the deposit loop iteration limit, controlled by this lever.

 The limit is needed to prevent the submit transaction from [failing due to the block gas limit](https://github.com/ConsenSys/smart-contract-best-practices/blob/8f99aef/docs/known_attacks.md#gas-limit-dos-on-a-contract-via-unbounded-operations).